nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 * `--runsheet_path` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the GeneLab Repository for the OSD dataset being processed)
   > This is required when prcessing a non-OSD dataset as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet)

+* `--mode` - specifies which pipeline to use: set to `default` to run GL-DPPD-7101-G pipeline or set to `microbes` for the GL-DPPD-7115 prokaryotic pipeline (Default value: `default`)
+  > This allows the workflow to process either eukaryotic (default) or prokaryotic RNAseq data using the appropriate pipeline

 <br>

 **Additional Optional Parameters:**